seddonym/impulse/README.rst

 The graph shows the relationship between all the immediate children of the package.
 An arrow indicates that there is at least one import by the child (or any of its descendants) from the subpackage where the arrow points.

+The graph visualization is opened in a browser.

 **Example**